sethiharish/OnlineShop_AspNetCore_ReactJS/README.md

 ## Run using Docker Compose

+Prerequisite:

+1. Make sure that docker componse is installed on the host.
+Refer to the [link](https://docs.docker.com/compose/install/) for installation.

+Steps:

 1. Open Bash (Linux shell) and navigate to code folder where Dockerfile is present, execute `cd OnlineShop_AspNetCore_ReactJS/OnlineShop_AspNetCore_ReactJS/`

 2. execute `docker-compose up -d`